Aveerayy/devsecops/read.md

-Introduction to how to CODE EVERYTHING #Everything as code
+Introduction to CODE EVERYTHING #Everything as code